Your browser is outdated. Please upgrade your browser to ensure the website functions correctly.

 Launches educational farm programme with Countryside Fund

 We break new ground launching Toastie Pockets to the bakery category

 The company celebrates its 140 year anniversary.

-Warburtons returned to the nations screens with the launch of "The Deliverers" - our epic advert starring Hollywood legend Sylvester Stallone.
+Warburtons launches new TV campaign "The Deliverers" - our epic advert starring Hollywood legend Sylvester Stallone

 A £20 million new plant, dedicated to producing the Sandwich Alternative range, opens at the company's Burnley bakery.